Seiya Suzuki Preview, Player Props: Cubs vs. Giants

 Seiya Suzuki At The Plate

-- He ranks 58th in batting average, 47th in on base percentage, and 66th in slugging among the qualified hitters in MLB.
+- He ranks 37th in batting average, 41st in on base percentage, and 52nd in slugging among qualified hitters in baseball.

-- Suzuki will look to extend his five-game hitting streak.
-He's batting .350 with two homers during his last outings.
+- Suzuki is batting .476 with two homers during his last games and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.